 Today, you can expect the American Bullador to be intelligent and vigilant.
 They’re some of the most loyal Lab mixes you can find, but with a calmer demeanor than the purebred Lab.
 It’s easy to see why these dogs are so popular today.

-Fun-loving, playful and active, the Corgidor is the adorable cross between the Welsh Corgi and a Labrador Retriever.
-Both parent breeds are huge fan-favorites in the world of dogs, so the mix makes a lot of sense.
+Fun-loving, playful and active, the Corgidor is the adorable cross between the Corgi and a Labrador.
+No list is complete without the inclusion of this mix.
+Both parent breeds are huge fan-favorites in the world of dogs, so the hybrid makes a lot of sense.

 The Corgidor typically inherits facial features and colors of the Labrador.
 However, the Corgi’s signature short and stubby legs will be present in this Lab mix.
 But don’t be fooled by their odd body proportions – they are fierce and athletic workers.

-Both parent dog breeds are highly intelligent and very capable learners, so expect the same in the Corgidor.
+Both parent dog breeds are highly intelligent and highly capable learners, so expect the same with the Corgidor.
 Plus, both are very loyal too.
 When you combine qualities of the breeds, you’ll end up with an even tempered and calm hybrid.

 RECOMMENDED: 32 Cutest Corgi Mixes